BestTimesToVisit.com Logo

 Gondola Ride

 A classic Venetian experience, though pricey.
-Gondolas offer a romantic and unique perspective of the canals.
-Consider a shared gondola ride to reduce costs.
+Gondolas offer a romantic and unique perspective of the city's canals.
+Negotiate the price beforehand.

 Water Taxis